yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 The solution,
 don't declare the type for `f`.
-Haskell will infere the most general type for us:
+Haskell will infer the most general type for us:

 <div class="codehighlight">
 <code class="haskell">